ionq/blqs/blqs/README.md

 > <class 'blqs.conditional.If'>
 ```

 Further we can mix and match native and captured python.
+For example,
+here `a` is just a variable normal python boolean variable, and we
+can use it in to build one of two different cases:
 ```python

 def hello_native(a):